Nutrition

 Nutritional Content Data

-The file data/nutrition.csv contains nutritional composition for each food product, sourced from the USDA FoodData Central database.
+The file data/curated/nutrition.csv contains nutritional composition for each food product, sourced from the USDA FoodData Central database.
 This data is retrieved from the SR Legacy (Standard Reference) database, which provides laboratory-analyzed nutrient data for foods.

 Data source: U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov/